 A Wellington couple had entered into a general residential tenancy agreement with the landlord of the property.
 In this agreement, sub-leasing was expressly prohibited.
-Over a period of 6 months however, the couple had hosted seven groups from the website Air BnB for a profit totalling $1,568.00.
-Eventually after the property manager discovered what was happening, a case was lodged with the Tenancy Tribunal.
+Over a period of six months however, the couple had hosted seven groups from the website Air BnB for a profit totalling $1,568.
+Eventually, the property manager discovered what was happening, and a case was lodged with the Tenancy Tribunal.

-The Tenancy Tribunal had found that the tenants were in breach of their tenancy agreement.
+The Tenancy Tribunal found that the tenants were in breach of their tenancy agreement.
 What made this ruling particularly interesting is that under the Residential Tenancies Act 1986, a landlord is not specifically entitled to the recovery of profits made by a tenant through illegal subletting.
 However, in this case the tenants were ordered to pay the Landlord an “account of profits”, and exemplary damages.
-As a landlord this now means that you may be able to recover some of the profits obtained by tenants, who were illegally subletting your property.
+As a landlord this now means that you may be able to recover some of the profits obtained by tenants who have illegally sublet your property.
 In the past this was seldom seen.